One Year Later: From Myanmar to Mississippi

 I moved here with the unfair—but widely held—perception that Mississippi was unwilling to pull itself out of its past.
 And while Mississippians do have strong opinions on how to acknowledge the past, I have personally found that for a state that has always had the furthest to go when compared to the rest of the United States, it has come pretty damn far.
 And I respect that.

 Mississippi has nestled itself into a very soft, cozy corner of my heart.
 I have found myself to be defensive of this magnolia state and quick to correct anyone who writes it off or preemptively judges it.

 They are making a mistake.

 I nearly made that same mistake, and I would have missed out.
-Not only on the South and Mississippi itself, but on the people: my fellow Mississippians who strive to make this state great and who welcomed me with an embrace, good food, and a hearty y’all (and sometimes with a bless your heart, but in a good way!).
+Not only on the South and Mississippi itself, but on the people: Mississippians who strive to make this state great and who welcomed me with an embrace, good food, and a hearty y’all (and sometimes with a bless your heart, but in a good way!).